BehzadNouraniKoliji/BehzadNouraniKoliji.github.io/_news/announcement_3.md

 related_posts: false
 ---

-A simple inline announcement with Markdown emoji! :sparkles: :smile:
+I participated in Mini-Workshop on Reinforcement Learning in Mannheim University on January 12th 2024! :sparkles: :smile: